-"Perinatal depression is a serious condition that negatively affects mothers, babies, and families," says Task Force member Karina Davidson, Ph.D., M.A.Sc.
-"Fortunately, effective counseling interventions can help prevent perinatal depression before it develops, and primary care clinicians can provide or connect women with these services."
+"Effective counseling interventions can help prevent perinatal depression before it develops," says Task Force member Karina Davidson, Ph.D., M.A.Sc.
+"We can help prevent one of the most common and serious complications of having a baby."

 The Task Force reviewed evidence on interventions to prevent perinatal depression and found that counseling is effective in pregnant and postpartum women who are at increased risk.
 Two types of counseling interventions that were shown to be effective are: